taisukeh/xc-test-formatter/README.md

 ## VS.

-- [trainer](https://github.com/KrauseFx/trainer) - `trainer` is developed by @KrauseFx
+- [trainer](https://github.com/KrauseFx/trainer) - `trainer` is developed by @KrauseFx who is the author of [fastlane](https://github.com/KrauseFx/trainer), and it works well fastlane. `Xcode Test Reporter` can generate HTML report while `trainer` can generate only JUnit report.

-Add additional notes about how to deploy this on a live system

 ## Contributing